Lukc/pkgxx.old/doc/handbook.md

 This build() is not portable (will not meet the guidelines of any distribution) and is not very flexible, but it should build a correct package.
-If you did not understood what is written before this sentence, reread it again and again until you understood, as the next of this tutorial details it.
+If you did not understood what is written before this sentence, reread it again and again until you understand, as the next of this tutorial details it.

 ## A better port ##